calhoward/calhoward.github.io/_posts/2022-07-13-Taylor_C713_Interface_Board_Fix.md

 With all the traces from the IC to the optocouplers severed, it's open season to re-arrange them any which way, as long as the known-to-be-fried outputs are avoided.

-I used a cut-up length of CAT-5 cable from a junk ethernet cord for my mod wires.
-And here is an image after everything was fully soldered up:
+I used cut-up lengths of CAT-5 strands from a junk Ethernet cord for my mod wires.
+Here is an image after everything was fully soldered up:

 ![]({{ site.baseurl }}/assets/img/2022/Taylor-C713-Interface-Board-Fix/07_13_2022_10-min.jpg)
 *Fig. 9 - The back of the 063926-SER Interface Base Board, modded*

-Not pictured, I dabbed a bit of hot glue over each solder point for extra guarantee that none of the connections would be compromised or otherwise disrupted.
+*Not pictured, I dabbed a bit of hot glue over each solder point for extra guarantee that none of the connections would be compromised or otherwise disrupted. *

-Also not mentioned, it was easier to destroy all the traces at once, even if some of them would be hooked back up, rather than precicely destroy the couple that I needed to in order move the power output.
+*Also not mentioned, it was easier to destroy all the traces at once, even if some of them would be hooked back up, rather than precicely destroy the couple that I needed to in order move the power output.*

 **And that is the fix.**

 ## Mission success

 Whew.
 Look at that.
 The boards installed and ran perfectly.
+Great success!
 The machine dispensed delicious frozen yogurt.
-I filled a victory cup, as I always do (so I can "test" the machine), and ceremoniously scarfed the whole thing and ended up with brainfreeze.
-I was ecstatic.
+I filled a victory cup, as I always do (so I can "test" the machine), ceremoniously scarfed the whole thing, and ended up with brainfreeze.
+Regardless of frozen dairy inflicting cranial discomfort, I was ecstatic.

 ![]({{ site.baseurl }}/assets/img/2022/Taylor-C713-Interface-Board-Fix/07_13_2022_11-min.jpg)
 *Pictured: Delicious frozen yogurt.
 Photo credit - [Fuse Frozen Co](https://www.facebook.com/fusefrozenco)*